polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-usb.md

 	[   36.461102]  sda: sda1 sda2

-### Mounting the Thumb Drive  <div id="usb-device-mount"/>
+### Mounting the Flash Drive  <div id="usb-device-mount"/>
 The flash drive can be mounted in Linux using the following method

 1. Create a driectory such as usbmsc inside media.

 		mkdir /media/usbmsc

-   Once sure of the drive identifier, use the above command to mount the thumb drive, replacing the X as appropriate.

 2. Mount the drive.

 		mount -t vfat /dev/sdaX /media/usbmsc

+	Once sure of the drive identifier, use the above command to mount the flash drive, replacing the X as appropriate.

-### Accessing thumb drive  <div id="usb-device-access"/>
+### Accessing Flash drive  <div id="usb-device-access"/>
-	Change the current directory to thumb drive. cd /media/usbmsc
+	Change the current directory to Flash drive. cd /media/usbmsc

-    List the content of the thumb drive:
+    List the content of the Flash drive:

 		ls

-### Verify the Thumb Drive <div id="usb-device-operations"/>
+### Verify the Flash Drive <div id="usb-device-operations"/>
-To verify the Thumb drive, copy a file to thumb drive.
-Read the file from thumb drive and compare with original file. to determine the content is same/correct.
+To verify the Flash drive, copy a file to Flash drive.
+Read the file from Flash drive and compare with original file to determine the content is same/correct.
 		cp /home/dummy.txt /media/usbmsc/

 		umount /media/usbmsc